aliclark/the_wooden_sword/Questions in Experience Realism.md

 - - -

-Are the experiences somehow on a single continuum, with touch at the lowest end, followed by taste, followed by smell, followed by hearing, followed by sight?
+Are the experiences somehow on a single continuum, with touch at the lowest end, followed by taste, followed by smell, followed by hearing, followed by sight? (and possibly other experiences in the large gaps in between)

 - - -